-Halal Product Guarantee Law in Indonesia stipulates that international halal products must undergo recertification if there is no reciprocal recognition agreement.
-Halal products imported into Indonesia must meet local halal certification standards if the certification is not issued by a foreign halal organization with a cooperation agreement with Indonesia (Tahir & Muslih, 2023).
-The Indonesian government, through Government Regulation Number 39 of 2021, stipulates that products that have obtained halal certification from a foreign halal institution that has an agreement with Halal Product Guarantee Law do not need to apply for recertification, as long as the Indonesian authorities accept the certificate.
-This regulatory framework aims to simplify the certification process but also raises concerns about potential discriminatory practices against foreign halal certifiers that do not originate from countries with reciprocal recognition agreements (Rahmawati & Sobana, 2023).
+Halal Product Guarantee Law in Indonesia stipulates that international halal products must undergo a recertification process if there is no reciprocal recognition agreement.
+Halal products imported into Indonesia must meet local halal certification standards if the certification is not issued by a foreign halal organization that has a cooperation agreement with Indonesia (Tahir & Muslih, 2023).
+The Indonesian government, through Government Regulation Number 39 of 2021, stipulates that products that have obtained halal certification from a foreign halal institution that has an agreement with Halal Product Guarantee Law do not need to apply for recertification, as long as the certificate is accepted by the Indonesian authorities.
+This regulatory framework aims to simplify the certification process, but also raises concerns about potential discriminatory practices against foreign halal certifiers that do not originate from countries with reciprocal recognition agreements (Rahmawati & Sobana, 2023).

-To understand the implications of the Halal Product Guarantee Law, it is essential to compare it with halal certification regulations in other major markets.
+To understand the implications of the Halal Product Guarantee Law, it is important to compare it with halal certification regulations in other major markets.
 In Malaysia, the Department of Islamic Development Malaysia (JAKIM) manages halal certification and has entered into reciprocal recognition agreements with several countries, including Turkey and Indonesia.
-Recent data shows that JAKIM recognizes halal accreditation from more than 40 countries, significantly facilitating international trade by reducing the repetitive certification process.
-In 2022, exports of halal products from Malaysia increased by 12% due to this mutual recognition agreement, demonstrating the positive impact of this arrangement on trade flows (JAKIM, 2023).
+Recent data shows that JAKIM recognizes halal certification from more than 40 countries, significantly facilitating international trade by reducing the repetitive certification process.
+In 2022, exports of halal products from Malaysia increased by 12% as a result of this mutual recognition agreement, demonstrating the positive impact of this arrangement on trade flows (JAKIM, 2023).

-The Saudi Food and Drug Authority (SFDA) manages halal certification in Saudi Arabia and has similar agreements with countries such as the United Arab Emirates and Pakistan.
+In Saudi Arabia, the Saudi Food and Drug Authority (SFDA) manages halal certification and has similar agreements with countries such as the United Arab Emirates and Pakistan.
 The SFDA processes around 3,000 halal certification requests annually.
 In 2023, Saudi Arabia saw a 15% growth in halal imports, attributed to an efficient certification process and international cooperation (SFDA, 2023).
-This data confirms Saudi Arabia's role as a significant hub in the global halal market thanks to its integrated certification system and solid international cooperation.
+This data confirms Saudi Arabia's role as a major hub in the global halal market thanks to its integrated certification system and solid international cooperation.

 In contrast, the European Union does not have a unified halal certification system, relying on national regulations.
 Member states such as France and Germany recognize certification from recognized global halal certification bodies.
-The EU halal market, estimated to be worth \in 22 billion by 2023, illustrates the dynamics of halal trade facilitated by diverse certification practices.
+The EU halal market, estimated to be worth €22 billion by 2023, illustrates the dynamics of halal trade facilitated by diverse certification practices.
 The absence of a single regulatory framework allows for varying practices, which require harmonization to facilitate trade (EuropeHalalMarket, 2024).

-The Halal Product Guarantee Law provision requiring additional certification for products not originating from countries with mutual recognition agreements could be considered a barrier to trade, potentially contradicting Article 2(1) of the Technical Barriers To Trade Agreement, which regulates the non-discriminatory treatment of imported products.
+The Halal Product Guarantee Law provision requiring additional certification for products not originating from countries with mutual recognition agreements could be considered a barrier to trade, potentially contradicting Article 2(1) of the Technical Barriers

+To Trade Agreement which regulates non-discriminatory treatment of imported products.
 This regulatory approach could create unnecessary barriers and hinder trade, as seen in the contrasting practices in Malaysia and Saudi Arabia, where mutual recognition agreements have reduced such barriers (Nazaruddin et al., 2023).